garystafford/candidate-service/README.md

 ## New Candidate

-Adding a new candidate, requires an HTTP `POST` request to the `/candidates` endpoint, as follows:
+Adding a new candidate requires an HTTP `POST` request to the `/candidates` endpoint, as follows:

 HTTPie